Galileo-Galilei/kedro-mlflow/docs/source/05_API/01_python_objects/01_Datasets.md

 The ``MlflowModelTrackingDataset`` accepts the following arguments:

 - flavor (str): Built-in or custom MLflow model flavor module.
-Must be Python-importable.
+Must be Python-importable (e.g. ``mlflow.sklearn``, ``mlflow.pyfunc`` ...)
-- run_id (Optional[str], optional): MLflow run ID to use to load the model from or save the model to.
-It plays the same role as "filepath" for standard mlflow datasets.
+- load_args (dict[str, Any], optional): Arguments to `load_model` function from specified `flavor`, see mlflow documentation (e.g. mlflow.sklearn.load_model) for each flavor.
 Defaults to None.
-- artifact_path (str, optional): the run relative path to the model.
-- pyfunc_workflow (str, optional): Either `python_model` or `loader_module`.See [mlflow workflows](https://www.mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#workflows).
-- load_args (dict[str, Any], optional): Arguments to `load_model` function from specified `flavor`.
-Defaults to None.
-- save_args (dict[str, Any], optional): Arguments to `log_model` function from specified `flavor`.
-Defaults to None.
+- save_args (dict[str, Any], optional): Arguments to `log_model` function from specified `flavor`, see mlflow documentation.
+Default to None, it is recommended to specify 'name'.
+- metadata: Any arbitrary metadata.
+This is ignored by Kedro, but may be consumed by users or external plugins.

 You can either only specify the flavor: